Novatec OE skewers £15 per pair

 These are the first lightweight skewers in the lineup (42.5g per pair).
 They come with a titanium shaft and carbon/alloy lever.
 The aluminium components come in black, silver, blue, gold and red.
 The mechanism is an external cam.

-Carbon Ti X Lock skewer £68
+Carbon Ti X Lock skewer £68 – please enquire for remaining stock

 black, gold, green, navy, polished, red, white